 Nakhon Si Thammarat is the largest province in southern Thailand and compared to other southern provinces like Phuket, Phang Nga, and Krabi — which the beautiful Andaman Sea locates all — this Gulf of Thailand province has very little tourists.
 But with its interesting history, ancient temples and beautiful lush mountains, Nakhon Si Thammarat is one of the most exciting provinces in Thailand — and below I give you seven reasons to go.

 Kiriwong is an idyllic village surrounded by lush mountains in Krabi’s neighboring province Nakhon Si Thammarat.
-I was blown away when we drove through this little village seeing how beautiful it was.
+I was blown away when we drove through this little village seeing how beautiful and clean it was.
 I have learned that Kiriwong is an ecotourism destination, self-sustainable without any need for assistance from the government.
 The town is also famous for its incredible handicrafts making.